stevana/pipelining-with-disruptor/README.md

   firefox copying.svg
 ```

 ## Further work

 * Avoid writing NoOutput
 * Actual Arrow instance

+* I believe the current pipeline combinator allow for arbitrary directed acyclic
-* Does an `ArrowLoop` instance make sense?
+  graphs (DAGs), but what if feedback cycles are needed?
+Does an `ArrowLoop`
+  instance make sense in that case?

-* Can we be avoid copying when using Either?
+* Can we be avoid copying when using `Either`?
 * More monitoring?
+* Use unboxed arrays for types that can be unboxed in the `HasRB` instances.
 * Actually test using `prop_commute`?
 * Ability to turn monitoring on and off at runtime
 * Deploy across network of computers